react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 npm install @react-navigation/material-top-tabs react-native-tab-view
 ```

-You also need to install [`react-native-pager-view`](https://github.com/callstack/react-native-pager-view).
+Then, you need to install [`react-native-pager-view`](https://github.com/callstack/react-native-pager-view) which is required by the navigator.

 If you have a Expo managed project, in your project directory, run: